Valid confidence intervals for post-model-selection predictors: Confidence intervals for the design-dependent non-standard target

 \subsubsection{Orthogonal designs}

-\cite{berk13valid} show that in the case $p=d\leq n$ their PoSI constant becomes smallest for the case of orthogonal design (provided the model universe $\mathcal{M}$ is sufficiently rich, e.g., $\mathcal{M}$ contains all submodels) and has rate $\sqrt{\log p}$ as $p\rightarrow \infty $, at least in the known-variance case; cf. Proposition 5.5 in \cite{berk13valid} (where the error term $o(d)$ given in this result should read $o(1)$).
-In the next proposition we study the order of magnitude of $K_{1}(x_{0})$, the analogue of the PoSI constant and of the closely related constant $ K_{2}(x_{0}[M],M)$ in the case of orthogonal design.
+\cite{berk13valid} show that in the case $p=d\leq n$ their PoSI constant becomes smallest for the case of orthogonal design (provided the model universe $\mathcal{M}$ is sufficiently rich, e.g., $\mathcal{M}$ contains all submodels) and then has rate $\sqrt{\log p}$ as $p\rightarrow \infty $, at least in the known-variance case; cf. Proposition 5.5 in \cite {berk13valid} (where the error term $o(d)$ given in this result should read $ o(1)$).
+In the next proposition we study the order of magnitude of $ K_{1}(x_{0})$, the analogue of the PoSI constant and of the closely related constant $K_{2}(x_{0}[M],M)$ in the case of orthogonal design.
 Recall that $ K_{1}(x_{0})$ is only feasible if $x_{0}$ is observed in its entirety, while $K_{2}(x_{0}[M],M)$ is the ideal bound for $K_{1}(x_{0})$ given only knowledge of $x_{0}[M]$.
 Note that in the following result some of the objects depend on $p$, but we do not always show this in the notation.
+Furthermore, $\phi $ and $\Phi $ denote the p.d.f. and c.d.f. of a standard normal variable, respectively, and $\left\Vert x\right\Vert _{0}$ denotes the $l_{0}$-norm.

 \begin{prop} Consider the known-variance case (i.e., $r=\infty $ and $ \hat{\sigma}^{2}=\sigma ^{2}$) and assume that for every $p\geq 1$ the model universe $\mathcal{M}$ used is the power set of $\{1,...,p\}$.
 Let $\alpha $ , $0<\alpha <1$, be given, not depending on $p$.